RootKiller/FourNet-Abandoned/readme.md

-FourNet - Multiplayer mod for Grand Theft Auto IV
+ABANDONED - FourNet - Multiplayer mod for Grand Theft Auto IV
 ==========================

+This project was rather an experimental than a working multiplayer mod.
+It is abandoned so no support is provided.

 # Setup